Grey-headed chachalaca

-The grey-headed chachalaca (Ortalis cinereiceps) is a member of an ancient group of birds of the family Cracidae, which includes chachalacas, guans, and curassows.
+The grey-headed chachalaca (Ortalis cinereiceps) is a member of an ancient group of birds in the family Cracidae, which includes chachalacas, guans, and curassows.
 It is found from Honduras to Colombia.

 Taxonomy and systematics

 The family Cracidae is closely related to the guineafowl (Numididae), the pheasants, grouse and allies (Phasianidae), and the New World quail (Odontophoridae).
 The grey-headed chachalaca was at one time treated as conspecific with the chestnut-winged chachalaca (Ortalis garrula).
 It is monotypic; several subspecies have been proposed and not accepted.

 Description

 The grey-headed chachalaca is a medium-sized bird, similar in general appearance to turkeys, with a small head, long strong legs, and a long broad tail.
 They are 48 to 58 cm long and weigh 490 to 540 g.
 They have fairly dull plumage, grayish brown above and paler below.
 The head is dark grey with a red dewlap and the blackish tail is tipped with buff.
 Their primary flight feathers are bright chestnut.
 Juveniles are browner overall, especially on the head.